-Solution 1 – Check your antivirus
+1. Check your antivirus

 Depending on your antivirus configuration, you might not be able to properly see or ping other PCs in your network.

 To fix this problem, it’s advised to check your antivirus settings and disable certain features.
 After doing that, check if the problem is still there.

-There are many great antivirus applications on the market, but if you’re looking for a reliable antivirus software that won’t interfere with your system, then Bitdefender might be just what you need.
+There are many great antivirus applications on the market, but if you’re looking for a reliable antivirus software that won’t interfere with your system, then Bitdefender Antivirus Plus might be just what you need.

-Solution 2 – Disable IPv6
+3. Disable IPv6

 - Click the network icon on your Taskbar and choose your network from the list.